08 Oct 6 Fall Home Maintenance Tips

 Inspect Your Furnace

 With crisp mornings and chilly evenings, it’s inevitable that your heater will be kicking on soon.
 This brings us to number two on our list of fall home tips.
 Before you turn on your furnace, you should replace your furnace filter.
-This simple task will keep the air in your home clean and keep your furnace working in peak condition (which will help save money on heating costs).
+This simple task will keep the air in your home clean and keep your furnace working in peak condition (which will help Save On Home Heating Costs).
 Furnace filters may be replaceable or washable – check to see which option your furnace is equipped with.

 Once you’ve got your heat running, you will want to make sure that each room is being heated.
 To ensure this, you should clean out your heating vents and remove any furniture that may be covering the vents.
 It is advisable to call a professional for a furnace inspection at least once a year if you have a gas furnace.
 This will ensure that it your gas furnace is running as safely and efficiently as possible.
 A yearly furnace inspection can also help extend the life of your furnace.